scaffold-eth/scaffold-eth/README.md

 After updating the code be sure to test and deploy the code from the aws console.

 Next, we need a trigger for the Lambda function.
 The trigger is essentially a URL which is called from the client and initiates the lambda function.
-The lambda function returns a secure url and key for the data that will uploaded to our bucket.
+The lambda function returns a secure url and a key for the data, which will be uploaded to our bucket.

 On the Lambda services page in AWS click 'Add Trigger', next use the API Gateway option.
 Next select, 'Create an API' from the dropdown.
 Select 'HTTP API' as the API type.
 Security can be set to open or JWT token if your app support authentication token flow.
 Then click 'Add' to finish creating the trigger.

 Navigate back to the Lambda services page on aws and find the 'details' for the trigger we just created.
 In the 'details' for the trigger there is a API endpoint which has been generated for us and we will use to get the upload URL and data key.
-Add this endpoint to the asw config variable in our code.
+Add this endpoint to the aws config variable in the BucketToIPFS.jsx code.

 (AWS Docs for uploading to s3 from client)[https://aws.amazon.com/blogs/compute/uploading-to-amazon-s3-directly-from-a-web-or-mobile-application/]